Relief Pitcher 2026 Fantasy Rankings

 18 Carlos Estévez KCR RP 84 $2

-Raisel Iglesias, Emilio Pagán, Carlos Estévez, and Kenley Jansen aren’t baseball’s most dominant relievers, but they’re solid, and more importantly, they have a ton of leash.
+Raisel Iglesias, Emilio Pagán, Carlos Estévez, and Kenley Jansen aren’t baseball’s most dominant relievers, but they’re solid, and more importantly, they ostensibly have some leash.
 At the other end of the spectrum, Riley O’Brien and Griffin Jax are excellent relievers, but they don’t have much job security.
 Notwithstanding, both look like great values at ADP.
-Pete Fairbanks is probably the last unsigned closer-worthy reliever, although whether he closes or not very much depends on where he signs.
 It’s hard to feel too confident in Dennis Santana surviving the season as Pirates closer, and Gregory Soto poses some threat, but Santana still appears to be the guy for now.
 Robert Garcia and Clayton Beeter are nice sleeper options.
 Neither has secured the closing job, but both have the talent to lock down the role in 2026.
+Robert Stephenson’s health is a major question mark; notwithstanding, he currently looks like the best bet for Angels saves.

 A few of these relievers will emerge as awesome closers this year–but which?